At the end of this guide you will be able to…

-- How to run the Go/No-go task in Testable starting from our ready-made template
+- Run a Go/No-go task in Testable starting from our ready-made template

 If you never worked with Testable before, you can check out our 3-minute introduction here